 summer.
 Potatoes from your garden are much sweeter than store-bought.

-From the Andes Family: Solanaceae (Tomato)
+Family: Solanaceae (Tomato)

 - Sweet potatoes -- Ipomoea batatas